enormandeau/barque/README.md

 per OTU per sample, effectively "annotating" the reads with the OTUs that were previously found.

+**Barque** does not currently use denoizing but adding it as an option is the next priority.

 ## Citation
 Barque is described as an accurate and efficient eDNA analysis pipeline in: